On the Local-Global Conjecture for Commutator Traces: Studying Conjugacy classes that lie in

 For $g\in \Delta$ where $g=\mathcal{A}^{m_1}\mathcal{B}^{n_1}\cdots \mathcal{A}^{m_k}\mathcal{B}^{n_k}$, a walk is the set of points, Then the walk ends at $\pi(g)$ and the length of the walk is $\ell(g)$ (see Figure \ref{showingawalk}).
 It is for this reason that we can model our set of hyperbolic conjugacy classes as non-backtracking random walks in the two dimensional lattice and look for when walks end at the origin (points such that $\pi(g)=(0,0)$ and are thus in $H'$).

 Now we will look at the probability of a non-backtracking random walk in 2 dimensions ending at the origin.
 We noted that the $h(t)$ representatives of hyperbolic conjugacy classes appear to have an average word length on the order of $\log(|t|)$.
-It is known that the probability of a random walk on a 2d lattice of length $2N$ ending at the origin is asymptotically $(\pi N)^{-1}.$ The probability of a non-backtracking walk of length $2N$ ending at the origin of length is then also asymptotically $(c\pi N)^{-1}$ for some $c$.
+It is known that the probability of a random walk on a 2d lattice of length $2N$ ending at the origin is asymptotically $(\pi N)^{-1}.$ This calculation can be done by first noting that the total number of walks is $4^{2N}$ and the number of walks that end at the origin is $\sum \binom{2N}{2k}\binom{2k}{k}\binom{2N-2k}{N-k}.$ The latter value comes from noticing that, in order to return to the origin, the total amount of times one travels up is equal to the total number of times one travels down and the total number of times one travels left must equal the times traveling right.
+Using identities of binomial coefficients this probability reduces to $\frac{\binom{2N}{N}^2}{4^{2N}}$ and then Stirling's Approximation gives the asymptotic $(\pi N)^{-1}.$ The probability of a non-backtracking walk of length $2N$ ending at the origin is then also asymptotically $(c\pi N)^{-1}$ for some $c$ \cite{OEIS}.
 If the model accurately predicts the homology class, then for large enough admissible $t$, the size of $h'(t)$ should be of the order $h(t)/\log(|t|)$.